ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 [Philip Roberts: Help, I&#039;m stuck in an event-loop.](https://vimeo.com/96425312){: target="blank" rel="noopener noreferrer" }

 ## Installing NodeJs
-Download the installer for your OS at [https://nodejs.org/en/download/](https://nodejs.org/en/download/){: target="blank" rel="noopener noreferrer" }
+Download the installer for your OS at [https://nodejs.org/en/download/](https://nodejs.org/en/download/){: target="blank" rel="noopener noreferrer" }.

-or if you are a Mac user and have brew installed you can install it with brew.
+Or, if you are a Mac user and have brew installed you can install it with brew.

 Open a terminal and run the following commands: